 There is a huge range of recipes to be tried in a quick and easy manner in case you cannot decide which food delivery service to choose from.

-Automobile industry giants such as GM, Ford, and Toyota are quite keen on assessing the prospects of their entry into the food delivery business by toying with the and have successfully created some promising ideas.
+Automobile industry giants such as GM, Ford, and Toyota are quite keen on assessing the prospects of their entry into the food delivery business by toying with the autonomous delivery vehicles and have successfully created some promising ideas.
 In the United States, ground robots are already being used for closed environment deliveries within university campuses and downtown areas.
 Dominos Pizza has collaborated with Nuro, an autonomous robotics company to deliver in Houston, Texas.

 Compared to all the previous generations, millennials spend a chunk of their income on ordering out food, with an estimated 3 out of 5 cases of them either having food takeouts or delivered, according to Technomic’s Generational report.
 This higher spending capacity lets the millennial justify their demands for easy ordering, quick delivery, and hassle-free checkout food platform apps.